ArchaJayakumar/CODSOFT/README.md

 Machine Learning Model:
 Trained and tested a Logistic Regression model with outstanding accuracy in predicting the survival outcomes of Titanic passengers.

+TASK_2 : MOVIE RATING PREDICTION WITH PYTHON

+The goal of this project is to build a robust predictive model to forecast the ratings of movies.
+By analyzing historical movie data, this model utilizes regression techniques to estimate ratings based on features like genre, director, and actors.
+The project encompasses multiple stages:
+--Data Preprocessing
+--Exploratory Data Analysis (EDA)
+--Feature Engineering
+--Model Development, Training, and Testing
+--Model Prediction Using Visualized Charts
+Key Analyses and Visualizations:
+--Top Ten Highest-Rated Movies
+--Contrast of Rating and Votes
+--Top 10 Actors
+--Pair Plot
+--Correlation Heatmap
+--Unique Values of Genre

 TASK_3 : IRIS Flower Classification

 Overview: